-In the Bundaberg Regional Council, Agriculture, Forestry and Fishing had the largest output by industry, generating $1,231 million in 2017/18.
+In the Bundaberg Regional Council, Manufacturing had the largest output by industry, generating $1,083 million in 2018/19.

 To get the full picture how each industry sector contributes to the regional or state economy, output data should be viewed alongside the other industry characteristics in the Industry sector analysis section.

 Detailed data notes about how the figures are derived can be found in the specific topic notes section.